spotify/futures-extra/README.md

 If that is something you need you should let your ConcurrencyLimiter jobs push the work on a thread pool.

-The internal queue is unbounded, so you have to manage fast-failing yourself.
+The internal queue is bounded and if its limit is reached it, the call to add will throw `ConcurrencyLimiter.CapacityReachedException`.
-One idea is to look at the queue size (`limiter.numQueued()`) to decide if it's time to fast-fail.

 #### Completed futures